-Insert the following paragraphs and Figure 8-3a and Figure 8-3b after Figure 8-3 (Frame Control field when Type is equal to 1 and Subtype is equal to 6).
-The changes are based on 802.11 REVmc D1.1:

 When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is not equal to <ANA> and not equal to 10, the Frame Control field of S1G control frames consists of the following subfields: Protocol Version, Type, Subtype, Bandwidth Indication, Dynamic Indication, Power Management, More Data, Protected Frame, and Order.
-The format of the Frame Control field of S1G control frames is illustrated in Figure 8-3a (Frame Control field in S1G control frames when Type is equal to 1 and Subtype is not equal to <ANA> and not equal to 10).
+The format of the Frame Control field of S1G control frames is illustrated in Figure 8-3a (Frame Control field in S1G control frames when Subtype is not equal to <ANA> and not equal to 10).